Jaewon0702/LeetCode/0002-Add-two-numbers/README.md

 ## Why carry is needed?
 The carry variable plays a crucial role in simulating how addition works digit by digit, especially when the sum of two digits exceeds 9.
 For exampe, if total = 6 + 4 + 0 >= 10
 carry = 1, and you have to **carry over** the extra to the next digit — just like in normal arithmetic!
+Review 2